Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Attack on 2010 public statistics

 We solve this constraint satisfaction program with Gurobi \citep{gurobi_optimization_llc_gurobi_2023}, identifying blocks for which no possible reconstruction of the subsidized households could satisfy these occupancy limits.\footnote{In Gurobi, we write the occupancy limits constraint in two parts: one constraint requires that the number of 0 or 1 bedroom units with more than 2 occupants is zero, and another requires that the number of 2 bedroom units with more than 4 occupants is zero.} It takes only {\timerecmatrix} to solve this simple constraint satisfaction program for all {\numblocks} blocks on a server with 32 8-core, 2-thread, 2.9GHz CPUs and 256GB RAM.

-\textbf{Reconstructing households in violation.} For the vast majority of blocks, there are multiple reconstructions $D'$ that satisfy $Q(D') \approx Q(D)$.
-To answer more detailed questions about which households are likely to be in violation of housing guidelines, the attacker may also use prior information to select more likely reconstructions.
+\inlinesection*{Reconstructing households in violation.} For the vast majority of blocks, there are multiple reconstructions $D'$ that satisfy $Q(D') \approx Q(D)$.
+To answer more detailed questions about which households are likely to be in violation of housing guidelines, an attacker may use prior information to select more likely reconstructions to later re-identify.
 As an example, we construct an empirical likelihood function from the 2010 Public Use Microdata Samples ({\pums}) \citep{us_census_bureau_2010_2014}, a 10\% sample of households in each U.S. state, and to reduce computation consider only household configurations that appear at least once in {\pums}.
 For each block in a given U.S. state, we solve the integer program

 where $\hat{p}_{\text{census}}(d')$ is the proportion of households in the state with attributes matching household $d' \in D'$.
 Note that {\pums} only includes {\census} variables, and so does not include information about bedroom counts or subsidized status.
 Solving for the optimal solution to Eq.~\ref{eq:emle} with Gurobi takes only slightly longer than solving the simple constraint satisfaction problem.
 However, solving for the top $t$ optimal solutions with Gurobi takes much longer---{\timereclinear} for all {\numblocks} blocks when $t=\numrecs$.